ishtms/learn-nodejs-hard-way/chapters/ch08-ex-implementing-router.md

 1. **Class Definition**: Define a class named `TrieRouter`.
 This class should contain:

    - A root node, which is the starting point of the Trie.
    - A method called `addRoute`.

 2. **Route Node**: Define a class named `RouteNode` which will represent all the nodes.

    1. `RouteNode` should contain the handler function, which will be `null` or `undefined` for all nodes except the end nodes of each URL pattern.

    2. `RouteNode` should also contain a `Map` to store its children nodes, where the key will be the URL segment eg "home" or "user", and the value will be another `RouteNode`

 3. **Root Node**: The root node is an empty node of the type `RouteNode`, that serves as the starting point for inserting new URL patterns into the Trie.
 Initialize it in the constructor of `TrieRouter`.

 4. **Method - `addRoute`**: This method takes in two parameters:

    - `path`: A string representing the URL pattern to add to the Trie.
 The URL pattern will be segmented by forward slashes `/`.

    - `handler`: A function that should be called when the URL pattern is matched.

    - Remove the trailing slash `/` from the `path` if it exists.

    - The method should insert the `path` into the `TrieRouter`, associating the `handler` function with the last node of that pattern.

 5. **Trailing forward-slashes**: You should treat routes that end with a forward slash `/` the same as those that don't, so that `/home/` and `/home` point to the same handler.

 6. **Repeated forward-slashes**: You should remove all the repeated `/` in the path.

    1. `/user//hello////` should resolve as `/user/hello`

    2. `/user//////////` should resolve as `/user`

-7. **Remove whitespaces** before and after all the url segments.
-For example `/   user/ node  /` should resolve as `/user/node`
+7. **Reject URLs** that contain any kind of white space.
+For example `/   user/ node  /` should throw an error.

 8. **Reject URLs** that do not start with `/`

    1. If someone uses `trieRouter.addRoute("hi/something")`, your code should throw an error.

 Once implemented, we should be able to do something like this: